TonyMakhoul1/MyCS50AndCS50PProjects/project/README.md

 #### Description:
 Tony's Menu, a project of a fast food restaurent that delivers many kind of food to people around, pleasing their hunger with its high food quality.
-And like other restaurents, an online program of application is set for a better connections between persons
+And like other restaurents, an online program of application is set for a better connections between persons and the